ppizarror/pygame-menu/README.rst

 Introduction
 ------------

-Pygame-menu is a python-pygame library for creating menus and GUIs.
+Pygame-menu is a `python-pygame <https://www.pygame.org>` library for creating menus and GUIs.
 It supports several widgets, such as buttons, color inputs, clock objects, drop selectors, frames, images, labels, selectors, tables, text inputs, color switches, and many more, with multiple options to customize.

 Comprehensive documentation for the latest version is available at https://pygame-menu.readthedocs.io

+**Note**: For `pygame-ce`, check out `pygame-menu-ce <https://github.com/ppizarror/pygame-menu/tree/pygame-ce>`.

 Install Instructions